A complete guide to Monograms!

-A personal monogram consists of a combination of three initials: first, middle and last names.
-For a single letter monogram it's very easy, people use their first or last initial–the former is more modern, the latter more traditional.
+A personal monogram consists of a combination of three initials: first, middle, and last names.
+For a single letter monogram, it's very easy, people use their first or last initial–the former is more modern, the latter more traditional.

 A woman's initials could change when she ties the knot.
 If this is the case and they take their husband's last name in place of their own, they can drop the middle name from the monogram and just use her first and last name together with her husband's last name.

-A married couple who's chosen to share a last name has lots of options at their disposal.
+A married couple who's chosen to share the last name has lots of options at their disposal.
 They can use their shared last initial for a single letter monogram, combine their two first initials into a 2 letter monogram, or they can go for a 3 letter one.
 The formula for a 3 letter married monogram is as follows: first, last, first.
-This works for husband and wife, as well as same sex couples who are sharing one last name.
+This works for husband and wife, as well as same-sex couples who are sharing one last name.
 As you've seen 3 letter monograms are super versatile.

-If the newlyweds decide to share a hyphenated last name, a hyphen could also used in the monogram.
+If the newlyweds decide to share a hyphenated last name, a hyphen could also be used in the monogram.